m-labs/artiq/doc/manual/extending_rtio.rst

 As briefly explained in :doc:`rtio`, when we talk about RTIO infrastructure, we are primarily speaking of structures implemented in gateware.
 The FIFO banks which hold scheduled output events or recorded input events, for example, are in gateware.
 Sequence errors, overflow exceptions, event spreading, and so on, happen in the gateware.
 In some cases, you may want to make relatively simple, parametric changes to existing RTIO, like changing the sizes of certain queues.
 In this case, it can be as simple as tracking down the part of the code where this parameter is set, changing it, and :doc:`rebuilding the binaries <building_developing>`.

 .. warning::
     Note that FPGA resources are finite, and buffer sizes, lane counts, etc., are generally chosen to maximize available resources already, with different values depending on the core device in use.
-Blanket increases will likely quickly outstrip the capacity of your FPGA and fail to build.
+Depending on the peripherals you include (some are more resource-intensive than others) blanket increases will likely quickly outstrip the capacity of your FPGA and fail to build.
 Increasing the depth of a particular channel you know to be heavily used is more likely to succeed; the easiest way to find out is to attempt the build and observe what results.

 Gateware in ARTIQ is housed in ``artiq/gateware`` on the main ARTIQ repository and (for Zynq-specific additions) in ``artiq-zynq/src/gateware`` on ARTIQ-Zynq.
 The starting point for figuring out your changes will often be the *target file*, which is core device-specific and which you may recognize as the primary module called when building gateware.
 Depending on your core device, simply track down the file named after it, as in ``kasli.py``, ``kasli_soc.py``, and so on.
 Note that the Kasli and Kasli-SoC targets are designed to take JSON description files as input, whereas their KC705 and ZC706 equivalents work with hardcoded variants instead.